2ME3Elektronika/25-26_AudioScope/README.md

 ## Microphone test mode
 If you chose the **Microphone Test Mode**:

 4. Talk to the microphone.
 5. See if the display is showing the voice frequencies into FFT.

 ## Amplifier Test Mode
 If you chose the **Amplifier Test Mode**:

-4.Insert the output of the amplifier into of the inputs of the AudioScope.
+4. Insert the output of the amplifier into of the inputs of the AudioScope.
 5. See if the display is showing the frequencies into FFT.

 # Preview Of The Project